 Most People Boondock Because It’s Safer

-One of the biggest reasons why many RVers boondock is because they feel safer being further away from other people.
-Keep in mind that most crimes are crimes of opportunity.
-That is, anyone looking to steal a pickup truck is not going to search deep into the woods or desert looking for something.
-They’re going to go where there are a lot of pickup trucks.
+One of the biggest reasons why many people prefer boondocking is because they feel safer.
+Keep in mind that most attacks are crimes of opportunity.
+That is, anyone looking to steal a pickup truck is not going to look for one along dirt road in the middle of a forest.
+Instead, they’re going to go to a parking lot, or a suburb, or even an RV park.

 Is it Safe to Stay in RV Parks or Developed Campgrounds?